salt-extensions/saltext-azurerm/README.md

 ## User Documentation

-This README is more for contributing to the project.
-If you just want to get started, check out the [User Documentation][docs].
+For setup and usage instructions, please refer to the [User Documentation][docs].

 ## Contributing